Grace Ethel Noko, Background, Career, Pindula, Local Knowledge

 |Gwanda

-Grace Ethel Noko is a veteran of Zimbabwe's war of independence and a Zimbabwe People’s Revolutionary Army (ZIPRA).
+Grace Ethel Noko is a veteran of Zimbabwe's war of independence and a Zimbabwe People’s Revolutionary Army (ZIPRA) former instructor.
 Her nom de guirre was Grace Muchichi.

 Background